3D Hand Pose Estimation via Regularized Graph Representation Learning: Related Work

 Compared with the aforementioned two categories, a monocular RGB image is more accessible.
-Early works \cite{Athitsos2003Estimating,Rehg2002DigitEyes,Bj2006Model} propose complex model-fitting approaches, which are based on dynamics and multiple hypotheses and depend on restricted requirements.
+Early works \cite{Athitsos2003Estimating} propose complex model-fitting approaches, which are based on dynamics and multiple hypotheses and depend on restricted requirements.
 These model-fitting approaches have proposed many hand models, based on assembled geometric primitives \cite{model1} or sphere meshes \cite{model2}, {\it etc.} Our work deploys the MANO hand model \cite{MANO} as our prior, which models both hand shape and pose as well as generates meshes.
 Nevertheless, these sophisticated approaches suffer from low estimation accuracy.

-With the advance of deep learning, many recent works estimate 3D hand pose from a monocular RGB image using neural networks \cite{Baseline,Wild,Pushing,Cai_2018_ECCV,ICCV2017,Disentangling2019,dkulon2019rec}.
-Among them, some recent works \cite{dkulon2019rec,Baseline} directly reconstruct the 3D hand mesh and then generate the 3D hand pose through a pose regressor. \cite{dkulon2019rec} reconstructs the hand pose based on an auto-encoder, which employs an encoder to extract the latent code and feeds the latent code into the decoder to reconstruct hand mesh.
-Ge {\it et al.} \cite{Baseline} propose to estimate vertices of 3D meshes from GCNs \cite{GCN} in order to learn nonlinear hand shape variations.
-The latent feature of the input RGB image is generated via several networks and then fed into a GCN to infer the 3D coordinates of mesh vertices.
-However, since the accuracy of the output hand mesh is critical for the two methods, both of them need extra dataset which provides ground truth hand mesh as supervision.
-Also, the upsampling layer used in \cite{Baseline} to reconstruct the hand mesh will cause a nonuniform distribution of nodes in mesh, which influences the accuracy of hand pose.
-In contrast, we {\it refine} a prior pose estimated from a parametric hand model via residual graph convolution rather than reconstructing hand pose from latent features, where the prior pose provides reliable adjacency between hand joints and enables an elegant structural refinement via graph convolution.
-Besides, our method does not require any additional supervision such as mesh supervision \cite{Baseline,dkulon2019rec} and depth image supervision \cite{Baseline,Cai_2018_ECCV}.
-Hence, our method is more suitable for datasets in the wild.
-Further, we introduce adversarial training for 3D hand pose estimation, which enables learning a real distribution of 3D hand poses.
+With the advance of deep learning, many recent works estimate 3D hand pose from a monocular RGB image using neural networks \cite{Baseline,Wild,Pushing,Cai_2018_ECCV,dkulon2019rec}.
+Among them, some recent works \cite{dkulon2019rec,Baseline} directly reconstruct the 3D hand mesh and then generate the 3D hand pose through a pose regressor.
+Kulon {\it et al.} \cite{dkulon2019rec} reconstruct the hand pose based on an auto-encoder, which employs an encoder to extract the latent code and feeds the latent code into the decoder to reconstruct hand mesh.
+Ge {\it et al.} \cite{Baseline} propose to estimate vertices of 3D meshes from GCNs \cite{GCN} in order to learn nonlinear variations in hand shape.
+The latent feature of the input RGB image is extracted via several networks and then fed into a GCN to directly infer the 3D coordinates of mesh vertices.
+However, since the accuracy of the output hand mesh is critical for both methods, they need an extra dataset which provides ground truth hand meshes as supervision.
+Also, the upsampling layer used in \cite{Baseline} to reconstruct the hand mesh will cause a non-uniform distribution of vertices in mesh, which influences the accuracy of hand pose.